platformsh/platformsh-docs/src/golive/steps.md

 > *Also, remember to remove this entry after you have configured DNS!*

 Sometimes it can take Let's Encrypt a couple of minutes to provision the certificate the first time.
 This is normal, and only means the first deploy after enabling a domain may take longer than usual.
 Setting the CNAME record with your DNS provider first helps to minimize that disruption.

+## 3. (CDN version) Point your CDN at Platform.sh

+If you are using a CDN, do not set a domain name on Platform.sh.
+Instead, point your CDN at the Platform.sh master branch.
+Run `platform environment:info edge_hostname` to get the domain name to use.
+Consult your CDN's documentation for how to set the CDN's upstream address.

 ## 4. Bonus steps (Optional)